 Dr. Michael Quinn is a Senior Technical Consultant.
 Michael helps customers in a wide range of industries including energy, defense, financial, and automotive.
-His work comprises computer vision applications involving object and text detection and recognition, large-scale Monte Carlo simulations implemented on GPUs, electrical load demand forecasting using neural networks, and coaching users on the use of and migration to MATLAB parallel computing tools.
+His work comprises computer vision applications involving object and text detection and recognition, large-scale Monte Carlo simulations implemented on GPU, electrical load demand forecasting using neural networks, and coaching users on the use of, and migration to, MATLAB's parallel computing tools.
 Michael received a B.S. and M.S. in electrical engineering from Missouri University of Science and Technology, and a Ph.D. in electrical engineering from the University of California Santa Barbara.
 Between his academic pursuits, Michael developed assembly verification software for vehicle electrical components at General Motors.
 He currently has two patents pending.

 Mohammad Muquit is a senior consultant who works with companies in the biotech, pharmaceutical, industrial machinery, and automotive industries on a wide range of solutions involving image processing, computer vision, parallel and distributed computing, statistical analysis, and Model-Based Design.
 Mohammad has 76 patents submitted (12 accepted and 64 pending) related to methods and devices regarding biometric authentication and identification, parallel processing systems, binary image processing, and 3-D biometrics.
 He received a Bachelor’s degree in computer engineering, an M.Sc. in system information science, and a Ph.D. in computer and mathematical science from Tohoku University, Japan.

 Paul Peeling is a consultant engineer who specializes in signal processing, machine learning, and code generation for embedded hardware.
 He works with MATLAB and Simulink users to develop algorithms and model systems in multiple domains, and deploy the code to real-time targets.
 Prior to joining MathWorks, Paul worked applying pattern recognition techniques to detect and combat online fraud.
 Paul has a Ph.D. in statistical signal processing from the University of Cambridge.

 Pete Maloney is a senior principal technical consultant with 24 years of industry experience in advanced engine control design, calibration, and development.
 Pete is an organizer of the Control System Design and Calibration World Congress Session, and is Chairman of the General Powertrain Development Committee of the Society of Automotive Engineers (SAE).
 He holds a B.S.M.E. from Texas Tech University and an S.M.M.E. from the Massachusetts Institute of Technology.